bhNibir/youtubetv-os/README.md

 # YouTube TV OS for Raspberry Pi 3B+

-Transform your Raspberry Pi 3B+ into a dedicated YouTube TV streaming device using DietPi!
-This project creates a kiosk-mode setup that boots directly into YouTube TV with Android TV user agent for the best experience.
+Transform your Raspberry Pi 3B+ into a dedicated YouTube TV streaming device using Raspberry Pi OS Lite!
+This project creates a lightweight kiosk-mode setup that boots directly into YouTube TV using WPE WebKit and Cog browser for optimal performance.

 ## 🚀 One-Command Installation

-Since DietPi's Wi-Fi is already configured before SSH login, installation is super simple:
+Run this command on your Raspberry Pi OS Lite system (as the 'pi' user):

 ### Option 1: Using curl
 ```bash